 We have filed with the SEC a registration statement on Form S-1 under the Securities Act, with respect to the shares of common stock being offered by this prospectus.
 This prospectus does not contain all of the information in the registration statement and its exhibits.
 For further information with respect to us and the common stock offered by this prospectus, we refer you to the registration statement and its exhibits.
-Statements contained in this prospectus as to the contents of any contract or any other document referred to are not necessarily complete, and in each instance, we refer you to the registration statement.
+Statements contained in this prospectus as to the contents of any contract or any other document referred to are not necessarily complete, and in each instance, we refer you to the copy of the contract or other document filed as an exhibit to the registration statement.
 Each of these statements is qualified in all respects by this reference.